VenalityXT/Bash-Administration-Automation/README.md

 > “If the file specified by `$USER_FILE` does not exist, then do the following.”

 If that condition is true, the script prints an error and exits with code `44`.

 ---

-#### `exit 44`
-- `44` isn’t a predefined code — it’s a **custom exit code** used for clarity.
-- This lets you quickly identify missing-file errors in logs or during debugging.
-- By using a nonstandard code like `44`, you can distinguish it from typical OS-level exit codes.

----